craflin/dehprox/README.md

 ## Features

-* TCP traffic (including HTTPS) to HTTP proxy server redirection
+* TCP traffic to HTTP proxy server redirection
 * DNS resolution and resolution faking
 * Automatic detection of a faster route without the HTTP proxy
 * White and black listing of destination addresses
+* Using a specific proxy for certain destination addresses
+* Skipping the HTTP proxy for certain IP ranges

 ## Motivation

-Sometimes it is very time consuming to configure your system (or systems) and your tools (that may ignore your system settings) to use a HTTP proxy and some tools might not support proxy servers at all.
-Hence, it is potentially easier to set up a little router that allows you to use your network like an ordinary network with gateway and DNS server.
+In some cases, it is very time consuming to configure your system and your tools (that may ignore your system settings) to use a HTTP proxy and some tools might not support proxy servers at all.
+Hence, it might be a good idea to set up a little router that allows you to use your network like a network without the a proxy.

 ## Build Instructions